Blog: Jewels in watch movements

 The extra charge for an 0 size movement with 15 jewels and 17 jewels in chatons at 1 and 8 Swiss Francs repectively are shown as 10 pence (10d) and six shillings and six pence (6/6) which agrees with the exchange rate, there were 240 pence to the pound so 1 Franc would be 240/25 = 9.6 pence, or 10 pence in round money, and 8 Francs would be 8 * 240/25 = 76.8 pence, or 6 shillings (72 pence) and 4.8 pence, six shillings and sixpence in round money, the sixpence being a common coin at the time.
 The extra charge for 21 red rubies set in chatons is 41.50 Francs or 33/6.
 The Francs work out at 41.5 * 240/25 = 398.4 pence or 33 shillings and 2.4 pence; 33 shillings and sixpence in round money; one pound thirteen shillings and sixpence.
 This would be an enormous extra charge, wristwatches in ordinary silver cases were being retailed at only two pounds and six shillings to two pounds and 10 shillings at the time, I bet not many were made with red rubies!
 You can read more about Electa and Gallet on my Gallet and Electa page.

-Variations in friction in the balance pivots are the most significant point at which timekeeping will be affected.
+Jewelling reduces the wear, and thereby prolongs the life of a watch, but it also increases cost.
+The reduction in wear is a result of reduced friction.
+Variations in friction at the balance pivots are the most significant point at which timekeeping will be affected.
 The amount of energy lost to friction during each oscillation of the balance compared to the amount of energy stored in the balance and spring assembly determine its "Q" factor.
 The higher the ratio, the better the timekeeping.
+The balance staff also rotates a lot more than any wheel in the train.
 It is no coincidence that the balance staff pivots were the first to be jewelled.

-The use of endstones or cap jewels achieves two beneficial results.
-The first is that they form oil reservoirs, the second is that they control the end float of the arbor.
-Because the end float of the arbor is controlled it does not need a square shoulder and can be made "conical", a shape the prevents oil migrating along the arbor from the pivots.
+The use of end stones achieves two beneficial results.
+The first is that combined with the jewel hole they form an oil reservoir, the second is that they control the end float of the arbor.
+Because the end float of the arbor is controlled by the end stone it does not need a square shoulder, so it can be made "conical", a shape that prevents oil migrating along the arbor from the pivots.

 In an ordinary plain jewel bearing without a cap jewel, the outer face of the jewel bearing is dished to form a reservoir for oil.
 When a cap jewel is added, a much better reservoir for oil is formed, capillary action causing the oil to form a globule around the pivot in the cavity between the cap jewel and the jewel bearing.
 When filling this reservoir it is important not to overfill it because if it touches the plate the oil will penetrate between the plate and the cap jewel setting and be dispersed by capillary attraction.
 There are two ways of introducing oil into this reservoir.
 One way is to place a drop of oil onto the cap jewel before it is put in place, which I find is difficult because the jewel can move about while you are trying to secure it, and the oil can get onto places it shouldn't.
 The other way is to introduce oil into the assembled setting through the jewel bearing.
 This is done with a fine piece of wire, or with a special oiler which makes the job easy and is my preferred method.
 It is sometimes said that the pivot of the balance staff will push the oil through so there is no need to lead it through by hand, but the setting should be examined after oiling to make sure that there is the right amount of oil in place.
 This examination is complicated if the balance assembly is in place, and if the quantity of oil is wrong, removing the balance can result in oil getting where it shouldn't

-Occasionally movements are seen with cap jewels on the escape wheel pivot bearings.
+Some movements have end stones on the escape wheel pivot bearings.
 As the escape wheel is the second fastest turning component after the balance this would be a logical place to enhance the bearing arrangement to reduce friction.
 Cap jewels are usually used with conical pivots, without the square shoulder that is needed to control end float on normal parallel pivots.
-If the escape wheel pivots are made as fine as those of a balance staff to reduce friction, a downside of this is that they are as fragile and prone to breakage as the pivots of the balance staff itself.
-However, the escape wheel turns much slower than the balance, so its pivots do not need to be made so fine and can be more robust.
+If the escape wheel pivots were made as fine as those of a balance staff to minimise friction, a downside of this would be that they were as fragile and prone to breakage as the pivots of the balance staff itself.
+However, the escape wheel turns much more slowly than the oscillating balance, so its pivots do not need to be made so fine and can be more robust.

 Sometimes end stones or cap jewels use a Kif Duofix setting, where the cap jewel is held in place by a spring that looks like the spring of a shock protection system.
 The spring is simply a convenient alternative to tiny screws to hold the cap jewel in place, allowing it to be easily removed and replaced during cleaning.
 Kif Duofix is not a shock protection system.
 It is often seen on the escape wheel pivots of Rolex watches.